Introduction

 - Once a user has submitted their order, the amount on the cart itself should adjust accordingly.

-- Make sure to test your app thoroughly using the React Testing Library.
+errors in your app! - Make sure to test your app thoroughly using the React Testing Library.
 Be careful not to test

 react-router-dom

 directly, since it is an external library and the developers working on it must have tested the library already. - As usual, style your application so you can show it off!
-You have a host of options provided, already.
+You have a host of options provided already.

 -